Manu’s Menu

 Instructions

-2. Cream the butter and sugar together in the bowl of an electric mixer with a paddle attachment on low to medium speed.
+2. Cream the butter and sugar in the bowl of an electric mixer with a paddle attachment on low to medium speed.
 Mix until well incorporated.

 Filed Under: Baking, Birthday, Breakfast, Cake and Cookie Decorating, Cookies, Desserts, Finger food, Snack, Special Occasions, Tea Time Tagged With: bake, baking, birthday, breakfast, children, chocolate, cocoa, cookies, decorating, decoration, dessert, glaze, icing, kids, party, Peppa Pig, royal icing, special occasion, sweets, tea time